-Gray buttons are either empty, or contain Preset Options data about deleted presets, which can be restored or discarded.
+- Gray empty, or contain Preset Options data about deleted presets, which can be restored or discarded. - Shaded preset locations that will be recalled from camera and pushed to camera when saved.

 To work with presets, tap an action button at the bottom of the Presets page to enter an action mode (Recall, Store, Edit Preset Options, or Delete), and then tap the preset to which you want to apply the action.